venuduggireddy/slakedit/README.md

 	--header 'Authorization: SSWS {{API_KEY}}' \
 	--data-raw ''
 	 ```
  - [x] ~~Get client secret~~  Okta does not provide this functionality using API.
-However we can view the secret from the Okta dashboard.
+However we can view the secret from the developer dashboard.

  - [x] Test client authorization using secret and client ID
 	 ```